 Janvier Munyaneza is one of the few survivors of the massacre in the Ntarama Church.
 The 14-year-old shepherd hid between the dead bodies of the people who had been killed and pretended to be dead.
 On the website of Rwandan Stories, he describes how the Hutu militia "Interahamwe" took action against the refugees in the church.
 "The interahamwe prowled about the small wood around the church for three or four days.
 One morning, they all came in a group together, behind soldiers and local policemen. [...Read more]

 Nyamata is the name of the genocide memorial in the south of Kigali where the human remains of some 50,000 people lay buried.
 The mass murder, which was mostly carried out with machetes and clubs, is hard to comprehend.
 This is why the French journalist Jean Hatzfeld questioned not only victims but also perpetrators and published the interviews in several books (see literature).
 Excerpts are presented on the website rwandanstories.org.
-In one of them a Hutu describes how the killing became routine. [...Read more]
+In one of them a Hutu describes how the killing became [...Read more]

 The gymnast Chang Chang-Mei was 18 years old when she was arrested in her school in Taichung in April 1950.
 She was accused of belonging to an “insurgent organization.”
 She was not released until July 1962 – after spending twelve years and 100 days in incarceration.
 The Human Rights Museum accompanied Chang Chang-Mei to the sites of her persecution and documented her fate in an oral history documentary.
 In it she describes her imprisonment and the sounds of torture she heard at night.
 Click here [...Read more]